rfmoz/tuptime/README.md

 ### Highlights about Tuptime internals

-- It doesn't run as a daemon, at least, it only need execution when the init manager startup and shutdown the system.
+- It doesn't run as a daemon, at least, it only needs execution when the init manager startup and shutdown the system.
 To avoid issues with a switch off without a proper shutdown, like power failures, a cron job and a .timer unit are shipped with the project to update the registers each n minutes.
 As a system administrator, you can easily choose the best number for your particular system requirements.

 - It is written in Python using common modules and as few as possible, easy to see what is inside it, and modify it for fit for your particular use case.